-Our team treats concussions in people of all ages, resulting from all causes including head injuries due to motor vehicle accidents, falls and recreational or sports injuries.
+Unique to Northeast Florida, our concussion treatment service provides an integrated, multidisciplinary approach to treat people of all ages, resulting from all causes including head injuries due to motor vehicle accidents, falls and recreational or sports injuries.

-We specialize in individualizing care and creating a patient-centered treatment plan.
-We actively serve the community by collaborating with primary care physicians, pediatricians, sports medicine doctors, schools, coaches, athletic trainers and parents.
+We specialize in individualized care and creating a patient-centered treatment plan while actively partnering with the community by collaborating with primary care physicians, pediatricians, sports medicine doctors, schools, coaches, athletic trainers and parents.

 Our professional team includes: